 In the workplace, your employer has a duty of care to keep employees safe and healthy during work.
 You may be eligible for compensation if this elbow injury is the result of negligence and a failure to fulfil this duty of care.

-You must provide evidence to support that the duty of care has not been met by your employers, such as witness statements, medical evidence, photographic evidence and accident reports.
+You must provide evidence to support that the duty of care has not been met by your employers, such as witness statements, medical evidence, photographic evidence, and accident reports.

 How Much Compensation Will You Receive for a Workplace Elbow Injury?

-The compensation you will receive from an elbow injury will vary case to case, depending on the damages caused and the severity of the injury.
+The compensation you will receive from an elbow injury will vary from case to case, depending on the damages caused and the severity of the injury.
 Firstly, you need to determine if you are eligible for workers’ compensation as each case is different.
-If you are eligible, the amount you can receive will depend on the circumstances of your injury, how long you are out of work, rehabilitation costs and numerous other factors.
+If you are eligible, the amount you can receive will depend on the circumstances of your injury, how long you are out of work, rehabilitation costs, and numerous other factors.
 To find out where you stand, call GC Law now for a free no obligation appointment on 1300 302 318 or contact our expert legal team online today.

 How Long After the Elbow Injury Can I Claim?

 Workplace compensation claims must be made within six months of the injury.
 This timeframe can be extended to three years if circumstances can be proven that impacted the ability to make a claim sooner.
-In the case of latent onset injuries, you must make the compensation claim in the 12 months following diagnosis.
+In the case of latent onset injuries, you must complete the compensation claim in the 12 months following diagnosis.

 If you believe your workplace elbow injury has been due to employer negligence, you should reach out to legal support as soon as possible.
 GC Law can help you understand your eligibility and the evidence you need to keep.

 How To Make an Elbow Injury Compensation Claim